Liteba-abua/Sonarqube-with-terraform/README.md

+#SONARQUBE-INSTALLED-SERVER
-instead of provisioning a server from the aws console directly and installing Sonarqube, i decided to use terraform which helped with provisioning the infastructure as a code, making it easy.
+instead of provisioning a server from the aws console directly and installing Sonarqube, i decided to use terraform which helped with provisioning the infastructure as a code, making it easy in addition to the fact that the code is reusable.